khanhnamle1994/cracking-the-data-science-interview/EBooks/AB-Testing/README.md

 31. Test out the title of your navigation items.
 A simple change, like "Why Use Us" to "How It Works," may have a significant impact.
 32. *Testing Tips*: If a test fails, try targeting the test to new versus returning visitors.
 Returning visitors are accustomed to seeing the site in a certain way - if a link or menu item is missing from the spot they normally go to in order to find it, they're not going to do the work to locate it.

+### Forms

+Any potential friction point on a website is prime for testing.
+Forms are frequently cumbersome areas of websites.
+Try these tests on the forms on your site:

+33. Test the length of signup forms.
+Try removing non-essential signup boxes or relocating them to a page further down the funnel.
+34. Try a special offer, discount, or promotion to increase sign-ups.
+People love free stuff.
+35. Spam is the worst.
+Try adding text that assures users you won't fill up their inboxes with unnecessary junk.
+36. Try making individual form fields larger.
+Larger fields feel more friendly.
+37. Try asking for different information in your form fields - for example, business email versus regular email, or work phone versus mobile phone.

 [back to top](#ab-testing)